Biofilms & Why You Need A Biofilm Disruptor

 Just about any surface with naturally occurring moisture is the perfect place for biofilms to grow.
 Even still, a lack of moisture isn’t enough to wipe them out; biofilms have the ability to flourish, disperse, or become dormant depending on changing environmental conditions, which means they can survive drought, changing water temperature, and predators such as insects or fish.4

-Because microorganisms are seeded both above and below ground, biofilms can grow virtually anywhere.
+Because microorganisms are seeded both above and below ground, bacterial biofilms can grow virtually anywhere.
 The moisture, nutrients, and microorganisms biofilms need to form are all around us, on us, and even in us.

 How Does Biofilm Formation Happen?

 Biofilm formation begins when microorganisms adhere to the surface of an object in a moist environment.
 Once attached, they begin to reproduce.
 They spread along the surface and attach to each other by secreting a slimy, glue-like substance.

 This sticky polysaccharide has sugary molecular strands called extracellular polymeric substances (EPS).
 This simply means it has tentacles made up of material that is different from the cell it came from and that it exists outside the cell walls.